HeySkidee/practice/README.md

 People are insecure. they do good posts, stories on ig to make them feel that they are doing something and are better.

-Like I was posting beats on ig, yt to make myself feel that I was doing something coz in reality I was insecure and had nothing solid to show.
+Like I was posting beats on ig, yt to make myself feel that I was doing something coz in reality I was insecure and had no solid foundation.

 My insecurities: Coding skills, english and looks.